clexp/CS50_Final_Project_2024/README.md

 18. Stylize it to look less 'Finance50'
     THIS COMPLETES THE MVP, SUBMIT AT THIS STAGE
     OR SUBMIT 30-11-24
 19. Export the project.
+Done
 20. Set up a GitHub repo.
+Done
 21. Make the project video.
+Done
 22. Submit the form.
+Done
 23. Submit the project.
 24. Collect the certificate
     AIM TO COMPLETE 'BETTER' FOR PERSONAL USE
 25. Collect test results. done.
 26. Graph the test results by topic/ mem note.
 Done as tables
 27. Add optional Url web link to each note
 28. Add Flags to the database.
+Done
 29. Make a flag editor as a subset of new and edit note.
+Done
 30. Modify the test set builder for memorization.
-    ??.
+Done ??.
 Error handling.
     (Poorly memorized, not recently seen, and untested) AIM TO COMPLETE 'BEST' FOR SHARED USE